 - Upon completion graduates of the MA in Psychology (emphasis in counseling psychology) can apply to the Dutch Psychological Society (NIP) and Nuffic for recognition of this U.S. accredited degree.
 The NIP and Nuffic will then inform graduates how this degree equates within the Dutch system but only after completion of the degree.

-- This MA degree is fully accredited in the U.S. and graduates can continue with their professional psychology training in the U.S.
+- This MA degree is fully accredited in the U.S., and graduates can continue with their professional psychology training in the U.S. This program is not Dutch accredited and does not lead to a degree based on the Dutch Law (Wet op het Hoger Onderwijs).

 - Other countries recognize U.S. accreditations.
-This means this MA Counseling Psychology counts towards the professional psychologist training in many countries.
+This means this MA in Counseling Psychology counts toward the professional psychologist training in many countries.
 The exact training requirements differ across countries.

 The 48 credit hours required for the master of arts (MA) degree must include the following courses: